VitalikVoicix/firstRepository/README.md

 The API is driven by query parameters, allowing users to tailor the output based on their needs.

 ## How it works:
-1)**No Query Parameters: Simply fetches the entire list of countries without any filter or sorting logic.**
++ **No Query Parameters: Simply fetches the entire list of countries without any filter or sorting logic.**

 _Example_ : `GET /restcountries`